 The Tokarev TT-33 (Tula Tokarev Model 1933) is a semi-automatic pistol that was developed in the early Soviet Union and played a significant role in numerous conflicts in the 20th century.
 Designed by Fedor Tokarev as a replacement for the older Nagant M1895 revolver, the TT-33 was introduced in the 1930s and served as the standard service pistol of the Soviet armed forces until the 1950s.
-However, it remained in service in some countries of the former Eastern Bloc and in other regions of the world until well into the late 20th century.
+However, it remained in use in some countries of the former Eastern Bloc and in other regions of the world well into the late years of the 20th century.

-The development of the TT-33 began in the late 1920s, when the Soviet Union was looking for a modern, powerful and inexpensive semi-automatic pistol.
-Fedor Tokarev, an experienced gun designer, designed the pistol, which combined the rugged and simple design of the American Colt M1911 with some adaptations to meet the requirements of the Red Army.
-The TT-33 was officially put into service in 1933 and replaced the obsolete Nagant M1895 revolver.
+The development of the TT-33 began in the late 1920s when the Soviet Union was looking for a modern, powerful, and cost-effective semi-automatic pistol.
+Fedor Tokarev, an experienced firearms designer, created the pistol, which combined the robust and simple design of the American Colt M1911 with some modifications to meet the needs of the Red Army.
+The TT-33 was officially adopted in 1933, replacing the outdated Nagant M1895 revolver.

 - Caliber: 7.62 × 25 mm Tokarev, a powerful cartridge based on the 7.63 × 25 mm Mauser cartridge.